contiki-os/contiki/examples/cc26xx-ota-bootloader/README.md

 #include "ota-download.h"
 ```

-### Start an OTA Download in your app
+### Start an OTA Download Thread to Update
-From within your source, to actually begin the OTA download process, just use the following code:
+To actually trigger a CoAP update attempt in Contiki:

 ```c
 process_start(ota_download_th_p, NULL);
 ```

 The logic of when to trigger this process is entirely up to you.
 For example, you could trigger the download process in the callback of a COAP request which would be sent to the Contiki node when the server receives new firmware.

 Just keep in mind:  when this process is complete, the device will reboot!
 Once you start the `ota_download_th` thread, assume the device could reboot at any time.
+Also, this version will continue to attempt to complete the download theoretically forever.
+Feel free to implement an error catching or retry counting scheme if you like.

 ### Compile
 With the above changes, you should be able to simply compile your app as per usual.
 One important rule to follow when compiling firmware as an OTA image though -- it must be a .bin!
 That's because we still need to add the OTA metadata to the firmware image, and the `generate-metadata` tool only works with .bin files.